Customizing functions

 can_approve_proposal

-This function allows only councilors or admins to approve a proposal, which must be in the draft stage.
+This function permits only councilors or admins to approve a proposal, which must be in the draft stage.

 can_vote

-This function permits a citizen to vote only if:
+This function allows a citizen to vote only if:

-- The citizen is not the proposal author (to prevent self-voting).
+- The citizen is not the proposal's author (to prevent self-voting).

 Veto system